foldda/charian/README.md

 # What Is Charian

-Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data in a formatted text string.
+Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data into a formatted text string.
 Charian is designed to be general-purpose as it uses the schemaless RDA format[^1] in its encoding and does not target a specific data model.
 Charian can be used for implementing -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
 The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
-- **Distributed computing** - for, as a hack, passing any complex data structure as a "string parameter" in a remote call;
+- **Distributed computing** - for passing any complex data structure as a "string parameter" in RPC calls;
-- **Systems integration** - for exchanging data between independent programs simply and effciently;
+- **Systems integration** - for exchanging data between independent programs simply and efficiently;
 - **ETL solutions** - for transforming and transferring data of various data models through simple programming.

-Cross-program data exchange using Charian has minimal overhead and complexcity as the data transport can use only common methods and protocols.
-This is in constrast to the conventional approach that uses dedicated middleware or custom pipelines which has the overhead of establishing and maintaining a schema.
+Cross-program data exchange using Charian is simple and efficient as it can use only common methods and protocols, as opposed to the conventional approach that uses dedicated middleware or custom pipelines which has the overhead of establishing and maintaining a schema.
 Compared to the other data serialization systems and methods, Charian's simple, one-size-fits-all design has many advantages such as being -

 - **Flexible**: it is designed to be generic and fit any data model, ideal for evolving and dynamic programs;
 - **Minitual and compact**: the API only requires minimal code (around 800 lines) to implement, with no 3rd-party dependency;
-- **Easy to use**: Charian is "one size fits all" - there is no settings or configurations;
+- **Easy to use**: Charian is "one size fits all" - there are no settings or configurations;
 - **Language and framework independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.